rainygirl/s3dir/README.rst

 s3dir is CLI file manager with S3 and Kubernetes inspired from Pctools, Norton Commander and Mdir.

-s3dir requires Python version 3.9 and above.
+s3dir requires Python version 3.9 and above, kubectl CLI tool, and also requires valid AWS or Kubernetes permissions on CLI environment.

 ----------
 Screenshot